kaapython/parsing-pbprog/README.md

 # pbprog
-Parsing of the directory of points of reference-boundary networks (geotocs) search and getting coordinates https://pbprog.ru/
+Parsing of the directory of points of reference-boundary networks (geotools) search and getting coordinates using the library selenium https://pbprog.ru/